Imagine a world where all children are safe and treated equitably with respect.

 - 91% of participants report speaking up more for themselves and others since joining,

-- 100% of family agreed their student believed they could make the world a better place
+- 100% of family agreed their student believed they could make the world a better place as compared to 62% before joining.

 "How has Peer Solutions helped your family?"